-- REQUIREMENTS 282 283 The organization shall: 284 a. report, in head count, the total number of employees who have completed training and education, and for each significant location of operation provide a breakdown by: 285 286 i. employee category; ii. gender; 287 288 b. report, in head count, the total number of workers who are not employees who have completed training and education, and for each significant location of operation provide a 289 breakdown by: 290 291 i. type of workers who are not employees; - 292 ii. gender; - c. for each significant location of operation, report the average hours of training and education undertaken by employees with a breakdown by content; - d. for each significant location of operation, report the average hours of training and education undertaken by workers who are not employees with a breakdown by content; - e. report the definition used for 'significant locations of operation'; - f. report contextual information necessary to understand how the data has been compiled, including standards, methodologies, and assumptions used.

-301 For clarity, the term 'workers who are not employees' refers to workers who are not employed by the organization but whose work is controlled by the organization.
+REQUIREMENTS The organization shall: i. employee category; ii. gender; i. type of workers who are not employees; ii. gender; ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c. for each significant location of operation, report the average hours of train education undertaken by employees with a breakdown by content; ing and e. report the definition used for 'significant locations of operation'; report contextual information necessary to understand how the data has b including standards, methodologies, and assumptions used. een compiled, The organization shall: a. report, in head count, the total number of employees who have completed education, and for each significant location of operation provide a breakdor. i. employee category; ii. gender; b. report, in head count, the total number of workers who are not employees completed training and education, and for each significant location of oper breakdown by: i. type of workers who are not employees; ii. gender; c. for each significant location of operation, report the average hours of train education undertaken by employees with a breakdown by content; d. for each significant location of operation, report the average hours of train education undertaken by workers who are not employees with a breakdown by content; f. report the definition used for 'significant locations of operation'; f. report contextual information necessary to understand how the data has be organization but whose work is controlled by the organization.
 See the Control of Work Standard Interpretation to GRI 2: General Disclosures 2021 for more information.

+303 For clarity, the term 'workers who are not employees' refers to workers who are not employed by the

-304 Guidance to TRED 3-a and TRED 3-b
+306 Guidance to TRED 3-a and TRED 3-b